brw/media-server-stack/README.md

-# Media Server
+# Media Server Stack

-My single node media server.
-Used to be Docker Swarm (in the jsonnet folder), now just Docker containers orchestrated using Pulumi.
+The Pulumi code I use for my single node container-based media server (among other things).
+Used to be Docker Swarm, generating my Docker Compose file with Jsonnet (my old setup can be found in the [jsonnet](./.old/jsonnet) folder), but I have since switched to orchestrating Docker containers with Pulumi.

 # Setup

-First change the required variables in .env, then

 ```bash
 bun install